 Sports medicine healthcare

-active people.
-Sports medicine healthcare providers do work with professional athletes.
+medicine healthcare providers do work with professional athletes.
+But they also

-But they also treat children and teens involved in sports and adults who exercise for
+treat children and teens involved in sports and adults who exercise for

+personal

-personal fitness.
-Plus, they treat people who have physically demanding jobs, like
+fitness.
+They also treat people who have physically demanding jobs, like construction

 Sports medicine is not a medical

-specialty in itself.
-Most sports medicine healthcare providers are certified in internal
+specialty itself.
+Most sports medicine healthcare providers are certified in other

-medicine, emergency medicine, family medicine, or another specialty.
-They then get
+family medicine, or another specialty.
+Then they get more training.
+Other providers

-board-certified in pediatrics or family medicine with additional training in sports
+pediatrics or family medicine and also have training in sports medicine.
+Some sports

-healthcare providers may work with a sports medicine healthcare provider to provide
+doctors may work with a sports medicine specialist to provide care including: